-Route type: For many.
-This is a pleasant short circuit along the banks of the River Derwent, taking in Portinscale village - OS Explorer Map OL4
+This is a pleasant short circuit along the banks of the River Derwent, taking in Portinscale village.
+OS Explorer Map OL4

-Where the road through Portinscale splits by Harney Peak apartments, take the left fork past the Derwentwater Hotel to the suspension bridge.
+If you are coming through Portinscale village from the north (off the A66), where the road in the centre of the village splits by Harney Peak apartments, take the left fork past the Derwentwater Hotel to the suspension bridge.
 Do not cross the bridge, instead go left along a grassy but well drained path along the riverbank.
-This pleasant meadow area has benches for those who want to sit and watch the river wildlife.
+This pleasant area has benches for those who want to sit and watch the river wildlife, backed by dramatic views of Skiddaw.
 Look out for dippers, either flying low across the water, or bobbing up and down on stones.
 There are herons and mallards too.

 The path rises on a 1:10 gradient to a wicket gate.
 It crosses further riverside meadows and is a popular place for local fishermen.
 Skiddaw provides an impressive backdrop.

 Go through another kissing gate.
 The path turns left along the bottom of the B5289 road embankment.
-The path parallels the A66 for a short while, before turning left through a gateway into Howe Lane.
+The path continues parallel to the A66 for a short while, before turning left before you reach the Portinscale village sign, through a gateway (no gate) next to a small green gas station box, into Howe Lane.
 This leads back to the main Portinscale road by the Farmer’s Arms pub.
-Cross the road to use the pavement which leads back to Harney Peak apartments.
+Cross the road carefully to use the pavement where there is one (and take great care on some sections where there is no pavement), leading back to Harney Peak apartments.
 The village tearoom is 75 metres to the right and has disabled toilets.